Jutho/WignerSymbols.jl/README.md

 *   Wigner 9-j symbols, as explained in [1] and based on

     [3] [L. Wei, New formula for 9-j symbols and their direct calculation, Computers in Physics, 12 (1998), 632–634.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.481.5946&rep=rep1&type=pdf)

-*   ~~Convenient syntax to get the exact results in the `√(r) * s` format, but in such a way that it can be used by the Julia type system and can be converted afterwards.~~ Solved in v1.1 by the package RationalRoots.jl, the implementation of which was initiated by @w-vdh in [PR #9](https://github.com/Jutho/WignerSymbols.jl/pull/9).